ceciliaferrando/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first year PhD student in the College of Information and Computer Sciences at the University of Massachusetts, Amherst.
-My research interests include statistical machine learning and differential privacy.
+I am a second-year PhD student in the College of Information and Computer Sciences (CICS) at the University of Massachusetts, Amherst.
+My current research is on statistical inference under differential privacy.
+I'm broadly interested in statistical machine learning and privacy-preserving machine learning.
 I am fortunate to be advised by professor [Daniel Sheldon](https://people.cs.umass.edu/~sheldon/).

 Before starting my PhD, I obtained a MS in Computational Design at Carnegie Mellon University, where I was supported by the Fulbright Scholarship.
 Upon graduating from Carnegie Mellon, I worked as a Machine Learning Software Engineer at Cadence, Pittsburgh.

-Besides research and courses, I serve as Social Co-Chair for the UMass CS Women Group.
+Besides research and courses, I serve in the Committee Against Racism and for Equity at CICS.
+I've also served as Social Co-Chair for the UMass Graduate CS Women group.